-- (c) On an annual basis, a utility shall file a report stating the average time taken for service personnel to respond to gas odor calls from customers for the following: - (I) The entire area served by the utility within Colorado. - (II) Each division of the utility assigned to serve a region or portion of the utility's entire service area. - (d) As required by rule 4202, a utility shall file with the Commission information concerning gas heating value and readjustment of customers' appliances and devices. - (e) Pursuant to subparagraph 4411(e)(IV), a utility shall file with the Commission a report concerning its fund administration of the Low-Income Energy Assistance Act. - (f) As required by rules 4503(a), 4504(a), and 4503(i), a utility shall file with the Commission cost assignment and allocation manuals, fully-distributed cost studies, and required updates. - (g) As required by rule 4609(b), a utility shall file reports providing GCA account 191 balance information. - (h) A utility shall file demand side management reports pursuant to rule 4754. - (i) A utility shall file reports required by rules 4910 through 4917. - (j) A utility shall file with the Commission any report required by a rule in this 4000 series of rules. - (k) A utility shall file with the Commission such special reports as the Commission may require.
+- (c) On an annual basis, a utility shall file a report stating the average time taken for service personnel to respond to gas odor calls from customers for the following: - (I) The entire area served by the utility within Colorado. - (II) Each division of the utility assigned to serve a region or portion of the utility's entire service area. - (d) As required by rule 4202, a utility shall file with the Commission information concerning gas heating value and readjustment of customers' appliances and devices. - (e) Pursuant to subparagraph 4411(e)(IV), a utility shall file with the Commission a report concerning its fund administration of the Low-Income Energy Assistance Act. - (f) Pursuant to subparagraph 4412(g)(I), a utility shall file with the Commission information concerning its gas service low-income program. - (g) As required by rules 4503(a), 4504(a), and 4503(i), a utility shall file with the Commission cost assignment and allocation manuals, fully-distributed cost studies, and required updates. - (h) As required by rule 4609(b), a utility shall file reports providing GCA account 191balance information. - (i) A utility shall file demand side management reports pursuant to rule 4754. - (j) A utility shall file reports required by rules 4910 through 4917. - (k) A utility shall file with the Commission any report required by a rule in this 4000 series of rules. - (I) A utility shall file with the Commission such special reports as the Commission may require.